-We are currently forming a new committee to develop a consumer-led evaluation process of our state’s SHaBBV services.
+We have formed a new consumer committee to develop a consumer-led evaluation process of our state’s SHaBBV services.
 It will carry out work in between the WA SHaBBVAC quarterly meetings and the group will approve the updates to be provided at the WA SHaBBVAC meetings.
+In October 2020 we received a briefing from SiREN researchers about the rapid review of evidence they had undertaken in relation to:

 The WA Sexual Health and Blood-borne Viruses Advisory Committee (WA SHaBBVAC) assists the WA Department of Health’s Chief Health Officer under Part 2, s.33 of the Public Health Act 2016.
 The WA SHaBBVAC includes members from non-government organisations, health service providers, researchers, policy-makers and three consumer representatives.
 You can read more about this Committee here.
 There is a consumer portal you can check out here.